lauraporsch/ResumeWebsite/README.md

 The Website is a project that I built during the Udemy Bootcamp 100 Day - The Complete Python Pro Bootcamp.

-This version is non-responsive and built with HTML, CSS and the Bootstrap framework (to make the website responsive).
+This version is built with HTML, CSS and the Bootstrap framework (to make the website responsive).

 I plan to develop this website further.